Televisión Pública: 2000–2023: Canal 7, TV Pública and Televisión Pública Argentina

-On April 18, 2016, as part of its 65th anniversary, TV Pública changed its name to Televisión Pública Argentina (Argentine Public Television).
+On April 18, 2016, as part of its 65th anniversary, TV Pública changed its name to Televisión Pública Argentina (Argentine Public Television)..

+Since December 2023

+In December 2023 Javier Milei became president of Argentina.
+Milei's views include privatization or closure of Televisión Pública.
+On election day, while Milei was voting, several of his supporters attacked a Canal 7 crew covering the election and threatened to seize reporter Gabriela Radice's microphone.

+Milei has included public radio and television and the national news agency Telam on the list of state enterprises he intends to privatize or close, saying that the public media had become "a propaganda mechanism."
+He has announced that he will abolish all state advertising in the media.
+Reporters Without Borders has condemned his actions as "encouraging media concentration and limiting pluralism and diversity, which has above all affected the most vulnerable media."

 Logo evolution

 Programming

 Televisión Pública Argentina has a varied programming schedule.
 Its output includes many cultural and educational programs.
 It also has its own news service, with news programs branded Televisión Pública Noticias (Public Television News), and its program Fútbol para todos (Football for all), which began in 2009-10 season, holds all rights to Argentine Primera División and Primera B Nacional matches until the end of 2016–17 season.
 2013 saw the channel surprising viewers with its very first afternoon drama and youth program, and became the first station to simulcast a regional program in 2014.